iulianroman/ex1-node-login/README.md

 Login page created using Nodejs and MongoDB as database.

-# :closed_lock_with_key: Dependencies
-- express
-- ejs
-- passport
-- connect-flash
-- bycrypt-nodejs
-- body-parser
-- cookie-parser
-- method-override

 # Instruction :warning:

-If you would like to download the code and try it for yourself:
+If you would like to run the application:

 - Clone the repo: `git clone git@github.com:iulianroman/ex1-node-login`
 - Install packages: `npm install`